Do you struggle to clearly define your priorities in life?

 What is your passion?
 What makes you happy?
 And what’s most important to you?

 Whether it’s going out with friends, travelling or having a good old belly laugh with your family.
 All of these bring you joy and happiness.
-Finding little ways to enjoy the simple things in life should be one of our top priorities in life.
+Finding different ways to enjoy the simple things in life should be one of our top priorities in life.

 What are my top priorities in life?

-My health
+My Health

 This was definitely not always high on my priority list.
 In fact, up until recently, I ignored my health quite a bit.
 I was diagnosed with two autoimmune diseases and instead of taking action and figuring out what I needed to do to get them in order, I turned a blind eye.